“When I was a child, I spoke like a child, I thought like a child; when I became an adult, I put an end to childish ways” (I Corinthians 13.11).

 In this blog entry I will suggest a few ideas about how the process of gaining sobriety has some interesting and informative parallels with the process of maturation.
 Close consideration of what maturation is and how it occurs might help in the navigation of the path leading to sobriety.

 Some who struggle with addictions feel that once afflicted, one cannot be free.
 Others hold that freedom can be gotten, though it involves a lifelong commitment to an attendance of meetings.
-The first are quite simply wrong, of course, and for those who hold the second idea, freedom is not yet gotten and cannot be gotten until such
+The first are quite simply wrong, of course, and for those who hold the second idea, freedom remains perpetually virtual.
+It never really is.

 My journey to sobriety began when I was about 9 years old.
 It was around that time that I had what I now recognize to have been a kind of philosophical thought.
 I stood in my room, surveying the toys scattered randomly about, and I became aware of a shift in the sense with which I beheld them.
 It struck me that there would eventually come a time when these things would no longer provide any enjoyment for me.
 Time would inevitably effect my estrangement from the joy that I received from them.
 I was deeply unsettled by this.
 But then this realization came to me: I will no longer enjoy them for the simple reason that my desire will by then have run its course, and that adolescence – that woeful interloper – will by then have fully displaced any trace of this particular desire.
 I realized that for all intents and purposes this shouldn’t be a difficult state to embrace, since the desire would be absent, and hence there would be no longing for these toys.
 My thought should have ended with this reasonably sound notion, but it didn’t.
 I began instead to lament the loss of my desire for these things; I lamented the loss of loss.
 I suppose that ultimately I was unsettled by the recognition that childhood must inevitably be left behind, and that I would eventually come to acquire a new identity.
 I’d have to learn to chase girls around, and spend all kinds of time standing around in line at a bank – the sorts of tedious and deplorable things that men choose to occupy themselves with.